Q3D/q3dfit/README.md

 B) Spectrum with strong MIR lines:  Data "cube" is single spectrum called 22128896 (shared by Erini / Nadia)

-1. Run `./test/test_f22128896mir.py`.
+1. Edit the output path in the Jupyter notebook `./jnb/run_q3dfit_MIRlines.ipynb`.
-2. Verify output plot in `./test/test_questfit/`.
+2. Run `q3df`/`q3da` from the notebook OR run `./test/test_f22128896mir.py` from a Python prompt.
-   (2 versions are plotted: a jpg is created in q3da.py, and a png in q3df.py via plot_quest() - the latter to be removed later)
+3. Compare outputs to files in `./test/test_questfit/`.
+Presently, two versions of the plots are made: a jpg file is created by `q3da`, and a png is created by `q3df` via `plot_quest`.

 ## NIRSPEC simulation data in the hei box